xsdk-project/MathPackagesTraining2020/_lessons/nonlinear_solvers_petsc/lesson.md

 (SNES) component to solve the steady-state nonisothermal driven cavity problem as implemented in SNES example `ex19`.
-This is a classic CFD benchmark that simulates a fluid-filled 2D box with a lid that moves at constant tangential velocity (imagine a conveyor belt).
+This is a classic CFD benchmark that simulates a fluid-filled 2D box with a lid that moves at constant tangential velocity (probably employing a conveyor belt).
 Flow is driven by both the lid motion and buoyancy effects.
 Our example uses a velocity-vorticity formulation, in which the governing equations can be expressed as